ethoms/netdrive-connector/README.rst

 The changes are as follows:

 - Check for missing davfs2 group membership and warn user if so.
 - Use *fusermount -u* instead of *umount* for sshfs unmount.
 On some distros, unmount of a sshfs filesystem, by a normal user, will fail.
 - Big improvement to automatic mount and unmount at login/logout.
   This is no longer KDE centric and should work on any DE/WM that uses ``~/.config/autostart/*.desktop`` to start applications at login.
-  So far it's tested on the following distros: Slackware, openSUSE, Debian and Ubuntu.
+  So far it's tested on the following distros: Slackware, openSUSE, Fedora, Debian and Ubuntu.
 And the following DE's: KDE4, KDE5, Gnome shell, MATE, XFCE, LXDE, LXQt and Unity.
 - Fix bug in adding SFTP connection without password-less key.
 Now it no longer specifies the ssh key in the mount options.